Lina Ljungblom: Playing career

 From 2015 to 2019, Ljungblom played for Skövde IK, splitting her time between the club's boys' U16 and U18 teams, as well as the club's third-tier women's team.
 In October 2018, she was loaned to HV71 in the Swedish Women's Hockey League (SDHL) for a game after HV71 suffered a number of injuries.
 She scored twice in her SDHL debut, as HV71 beat Brynäs IF 6–1.

 For the 2019–20 season, she chose to spend most of her time with HV71 in the SDHL, appearing in only four games with Skövde's boys' U20 squad – though she scored five points in that span.
 She missed large parts of the season, however, after breaking her collarbone in October 2019.
 She finished the season with 5 points in 20 games for HV71, adding another 3 points in 6 playoff games as the club made it to the championship finals before the season was cancelled due to the COVID-19 pandemic in Sweden.

 After voicing concerns about her development with HV71, she left the club to sign with Modo Hockey ahead of the 2020–21 SDHL season.
 In November 2020, she was suspended for three matches for abuse of an official after shouting "fuck you" at the referee in a 5–3 loss to SDE Hockey.

 Ljungblom was drafted by PWHL Montreal with the final pick of the 2023 PWHL Draft.
 Ljungblom was obligated to finish her contract with MoDo Hockey, which extended through the conclusion of the 2023–24 SDHL season, as the club chose not to relinquish her rights early.
 After her contract was up, she signed a three-year contract with Montreal and joined them for the 2024–25 season.
+During the 2026 PWHL Expansion Draft, she was one of three players, who were allowed to be protected in the third round by Montreal.